enigma6174/deep-learning/README.md

-# Deep Learning 101 - A Collection Of Examples
+# Deep Learning 101

+A complete collection of Jupyter Notebooks on deep learning.